tsbmediaventure/ConsCent-docs/docs/amp.md

 Since custom javascript isn't allowed on AMP Pages, and you cannot directly include the web-sdk on AMP pages, there is a slightly different integration process for AMP Pages.
 This involves adding a few tags to your AMP pages based on your method of integration.

-_As of now AMP integration only works with the content registration method_
+_AMP integration works with subscription and passes also now_

 ### AMP Integration methods

 1. Tag based
 2. Dynamic

-Both methods are very similar except the dynamic method requires you to register your premium content with ConsCent and only works with text content.
+Both methods are very similar except the dynamic method requires you to register your premium content with ConsCent (content-registration method) and only works with text content.
 The trade-off in tag based integration is that the content is present in the DOM, only invisible.
 This might be a plus point if you are worried about losing out on SEO when the content is completely not present.

 ### How to Integrate